-Now they are more often called fitness trackers and can do much more than count steps.
-The best will also track sleep, measure how far you’ve walked, and even measure calories burned.
+Now they are more often called fitness trackers, and can do much more than count steps.
+The best will also track sleep, measure how far you’ve walked, and even estimate calories burned.

 The best fitness tracker available now is the Fitbit Charge 4, but there are many other great options.

 Our top ten pedometers come in a range of styles and prices for every budget.
 Depending on how many things you want to track, the most expensive is not always your best option.